-- a) For open international events and World or Continental Championship with 30 or fewer competitors, the organiser must appoint a minimum of 1 panel of 5 judges.
-The judges in a panel must be of different nationalities and must be selected from the applicable list of current or upcoming approved FAI Aerobatic International Judges.
-Those selected must reflect the approximate geographical distribution of pilots participating. - b) For domestic's competition, the organiser may appoint 1 panel of minimum 3 judges. - c) The highest and lowest marks for each figure must be discarded, but only when the panel is of four or more judges. - d) For World and Continental Championship with more than 30 competitors, the organiser must appoint 2 panels of 5 judges (a total of ten judges).
-The judges in a panel must be of different nationalities and must be selected from the applicable list of current or upcoming approved FAI Aerobatic International Judges.
-Those selected must reflect the approximate geographical distribution of pilots participating.
-Judge assignment to the 2 panels will be by random draw. - e) Panels of judges shall judge all competitors an equal number of times and all competitors shall have an equal opportunity to fly before all judges.
+- a) For open international events with 30 or fewer competitors, the organiser must appoint a minimum of 1 panel of 5 judges.
+The judges in the panel/s must be selected according to CIAM General Rules C.9.d. - For domestic competition, the organiser may appoint 1 panel of minimum 3 judges. - c) The highest and lowest marks for each figure must be discarded, but only when the panel is of four or more judges. - d) For open international events with more than 30 competitors, the organiser must appoint 2 panels of 5 judges (a total of ten judges).
+The judges in the panels must be selected according to CIAM General Rules C.9.d. - e) Panels of judges shall judge all competitors an equal number of times and all competitors shall have an equal opportunity to fly before all judges.
 Substitution of judges, which precludes equal exposure by all contestants, shall be avoided.
-If adverse weather conditions preclude equal exposure for all competitors, the results of the round may be disregarded at the discretion of the Contest Director.
+If adverse weather conditions preclude equal exposure for all competitors, the results of the round may be disregarded at the discretion of the Contest Director. - f) The invited judges for an open international event, must have had a reasonable amount of F3M judging experience of known current sequence.